 - Help students gain insight into the benefits of collaborative practice in patient care.

-INTERact activities are scheduled into the clinical timetable of fourth-year medical and physiotherapy students, running over the course of three days during one week of their 4–6 week placement in Timaru.
+INTERact activities are scheduled into the clinical timetable of fourth-year medical and physiotherapy students, and final-year dietetics students, running over the course of three days during one week of their 4–6 week placement in Timaru.
 Learning opportunities are based on following 1–2 patients that require medical and physiotherapy input, where students are immersed in the usual activities of the clinical team in the medical ward (e.g. ward round, multidisciplinary team meeting, physiotherapy interventions).

 In addition, students are supported in their learning by provision of a booklet that guides focus and reflection on practice in the context of their clinical experiences.
 On the final day of the INTERact programme, clinical staff from physiotherapy and medical disciplines engage the students in a guided debrief and reflection session on management of the patient(s), and their respective roles in the context of the clinical team.